To Home Page

 “Behold, the heaven and the heaven of heavens is the LORD’S thy God, the earth also, with all that therein is.”

-He was not created, for there was no God who existed before Him:
+God was not created, for there was no God who existed before Him:

 Isa 43:10 Ye are my witnesses, saith the LORD, and my servant whom I have chosen: that ye may know and believe me, and understand that I am he: before me there was no God formed, neither shall there be after me.

-The name He has chosen for himself, "I AM" (YHWH) seems designed to teach us about his uncreated, self-existent nature:
+The name He has chosen for himself, "I AM" (YHWH) seems designed to teach us about his timeless, uncreated, self-existent nature:

 Exodus 3:14 And God saith unto Moses, ‘I AM THAT WHICH I AM;’ He saith also, ‘Thus dost thou say to the sons of Israel, I AM hath sent me unto you.’

-He created all things:
+He created all things (including time and space):

 Re 4:11 Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created.